-2. Remove the screws of the right and left brackets fixing the cutter unit.
+Remove the screws of the right and left brackets fixing the cutter unit.
 Then move the cutter unit inward as far as it goes.

-3. Insert the SPACER CUTTERs between the cutter unit and the brackets on the right and left, and secure them with screws.
+3. Remove the release paper, insert the SPACER CUTTERs between the cutter unit and the brackets on the right and left, and then secure them with screws.